webplatform/docs-wpd/Content/Import_Guide/index.md

 The "Compatibility note" section is for you to add support information about a browser that doesn't appear in the list.

-e.
+====See also section: references and further reading====

 In the "See also" section, include any further information and links to other resources that you deem relevant.

 Click a topic cluster if you want your article to be part of a specific topic cluster.